mapbox/mapbox-gl-native/platform/ios/docs/guides/Migrating to Expressions.md

 ### Linear

-Previously, exponential interpolation mode handled both linear and exponential interpolation.
-These have been separated in v4.0.0. `mgl_interpolate:withCurveType:parameters:stops:` is a custom function that takes the interpolation type as a parameter.
-If you previously used the default interpolation base, use curve type `'linear'`.
++[NSExpression(MGLAdditions) mgl_expressionForInterpolatingExpression:withCurveType:parameters:stops:] takes the interpolation type as a parameter.
+If you previously used the default interpolation base, use the curve type MGLExpressionInterpolationMode.linear.
+See the [`mgl_interpolate:withCurveType:parameters:stops:`](predicates-and-expressions.html#code-mgl_interpolate-withcurvetype-parameters-stops-code) documentation for more details.

 The stops dictionary below, shows colors that continuously shift from yellow to orange to red to blue to white based on the attribute value.